animatedmax/spring-data-geode/src/main/markdown/index.md

 projection of some entity type and you only want to set state that is writable.
 Perhaps the view or projection of the entity is based on authorization or some other criteria.
-The point is, you can leverage this feature as is appropriate for your application’s use cases and requirements.
+The point is, you can leverage this feature as is appropriate for your application's use cases and requirements.
 If you want the field or property to always be written, simply define a setter method.